krzysztofzuraw/blog/src/posts/2018-06-15-dependency-injection-rxjs.md

 });
 ```

-As you see here there is just injecting dependency with your desired return value - you are testing just logic of your epics and if proper actions are dispatched of your `TRIGGER_ACTION`.
+As you see here there is injecting dependency with your desired return value - you are testing logic of your epics and if proper actions are dispatched of your `TRIGGER_ACTION`.

 ### Summary